-However, instead of reimbursing the consumers, the government provides a subsidy to the producers which leads to the effect of a fall in cost of production for the vaccines.
+However, instead of reimbursing the consumers, the government provides a subsidy to the producers which would therefore lead to the effect of a fall in cost of production for the vaccines.

 Assuming the cost savings is passed on to the consumers, this reduces the MPC of the consumers as they will now pay less for the vaccine.